systemhalted/systemhalted.github.io/_posts/2022-10-24-virat-kohli-india-t20-wc.md

 This was a knock of a lifetime.
 I had the same feelings as watching Sachin’s ODI inning in 1998 at Sharjah against Australia.
 But this was a bigger event.
 This was in the 2022 T20 Cricket World Cup!

 Hats off to Kohli.
-He certainly is a king 👑!
+He certainly is a king!